 Steadily, Sales AI is changing the expectations of B2B sales performance.
 According to research, those B2B sales teams that outperform the rest are the ones willing to shake up their sales model and welcome next-gen capabilities.
 This has seen savvy B2Bs grow at twice the rate of GDP.

 Your typical B2B sales rep carries out hours of research before reaching out to prospects.
 AI turns that process around by giving the rep valuable prospect intelligence.
-See, even though marketing might have intelligence based on analysis, it’s tough beat the speed, accuracy, and efficiency of sales AI.
+See, even though marketing might have intelligence based on analysis, it’s tough to beat the speed, accuracy, and efficiency of Sales AI.

 Here are more reasons you need Sales AI in B2B sales.

 • AI tools help optimize resources on highest value prospects

 • New layers of data are added thanks to machine learning